-In 2009/10 the Council reached an agreement to settle a substantial number of claims from employees relating to equal pay issues.
+In 2009/10 the Authority reached an agreement to settle a substantial number of claims from employees relating to equal pay issues.
 Further claims have continued in 2010/11 and 2011/12, and a further agreement was reached in April 2012.
-As this new agreement was finalised after year-end, the physical settlement payments were not made in 2011/12.
-As at 31 March 2012 around 600 cases were outstanding, along with an estimate of 500 additional cases to be lodged based on prior years.
-The estimated total cost of these claims is £15.128m and it is anticipated the payments will be made during 2012/13.